cuixin/xls2lua/readme.md

 3. array
 4. bool

-If you want ignored the field, use hyphen character(-).
+If you want to ignore the field, use the hyphen character(-).

 Example:
 ```